infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 | [`MultiIndepMCSampling()`](@ref)                 | Multivariate       |   ``1``                      | Finite [`IntervalDomain`](@ref)        |

-The eval method [`FEGaussLobatto`](@ref) creates finite elements by decomposing over the supports that have been added to the integral parameter and then approximates the integral over each finite element via Lobatto quadrature using num_nodes.
+The evaluation method [`FEGaussLobatto`](@ref) creates finite elements by decomposing over the supports that have been added to the integral parameter and then approximates the integral over each finite element via Lobatto quadrature using `num_nodes`.
 All other Gauss quadrature methods do not incorporate any existing supports nor do they decompose the integral into finite elements, but instead generate their quadrature node points over the entire integral domain.
 See the